 If it’s your first trip to Hanoi, then I think the Old Quarter in Hoan Kiem is the best place to stay.
 It’s at the heart of the tourist area and puts you closest to many of the city’s top attractions.

 Listed below are some of the most convenient areas to stay in Hanoi, along with a color-coded map to help you better understand where each of these areas are.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 RED – Hoan Kiem